COSCS340/news/README.md

+# Class 20: Feb 23
+  * Work on Final Project and OSS contribution

+# Class 19: Feb 21
+  * Work on Final Project and OSS contribution

+# Class 18: Feb 19
+  * Final OSS projects selected and submitted in (by editing the same oss/yournetid.md file)

 # Class 17: Feb 16
+  * Work on Final Project Sprint 1 due
-  * a final OSS projects is selected
+  * Work on selecting OSS project

 # Class 16: Feb 14
-  * a candidate set of at least two projects is submitted for options see [Section A](https://github.com/COSCS340/lectures/blob/master/ContributingToOSS.md).
+  * A candidate set of at least two projects is to be submitted for options see [Section A](https://github.com/COSCS340/lectures/blob/master/ContributingToOSS.md).
 The instructions on how to submit are [here](https://github.com/COSCS340/oss/blob/master/README.md)
+  * An issue for each one of you has been created regarding this assignment
+  * I will create another issue for the project selection
+  * Continue lecture on software architecture

 # Class 15: Feb 12
   * Will decide upon criteria to be used for OSS project selection